AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 # AuroraGiggleFairy Mods

-### -My name is AuroraGiggleFairy (AF), previously known as RilesPlus.
+### My name is AuroraGiggleFairy (AF), previously known as RilesPlus.

-### -Below are the latest versions of my mods.
+### Below are the latest versions of my mods.

-### -If you have any questions or issues, feel free to contact me on my discord:
+### If you have any questions or issues, feel free to contact me on my discord:

 https://discord.gg/Vm5eyW6N4r

- ### -All listed mods are Server Side, EAC Friendly, and attempts to support ALL languages.
+ ### All listed mods are Server Side, EAC Friendly, and attempts to support ALL languages.

 <p>&nbsp;</p>